 No Appeals Process

-This payback requirement is a federal regulation with which the Front Range Financial Aid Office must comply to continue to award and disburse federal financial aid.
+The Return of Title IV Funds is a federal regulation with which the Front Range Financial Aid Office must comply to continue to award and disburse federal financial aid.
 There is no appeals process; therefore, we strongly encourage students to think carefully about whether a complete withdrawal is the best course of action.
 After a Return of Funds calculation is completed, you will be sent detailed information on the results of the calculation.